 Helpful links and other resources

-- The Inventory of School Attendance Problems (ISAP) by Dr. Martin Knollmann is being translated into Finnish and will be piloted in Spring of 2019.
+- The Inventory of School Attendance Problems (ISAP) by Dr. Martin Knollmann has been translated into Finnish and will be piloted in Autumn of 2019.
 The ISAP assesses both the quality and the function of a broad spectrum of school attendance problems.
 For more information contact Johanna Sergejeff: email@example.com

 - There is an ongoing study on Tuuve online teaching method for students with severe school attendance problems, in collaboration between the University of Jyväskylä, Finland, and the University of Stavanger, Norway.
 For more information contact Tuomo Virtanen: firstname.lastname@example.org

 - Find information about ‘Support for learning and school attendance’, via the Valteri Centre for Learning and Consulting